somnathbarole/RepData_PeerAssessment1/PA1_template.md

 keep_md: yes
 ---

-This R Markdown document contains the report created for Peer Assessment-1, Reproducible Research.
+This R Markdown document is the report created for assignment Peer Assessment-1, Reproducible Research.
 The flow of the document follows the sequence in a way questions are asked in the assignment.

 ### Loading and preprocessing the data: